Cathedral Lakes Trail Guide: Yosemite’s High Sierra Icon

 If you’re carrying a permit, Cathedral Lakes is a favorite for short backpacking trips, especially for families or first-time wilderness campers.
 But if you’re like me—and seeking something a bit more remote—I’d recommend continuing past Upper Cathedral for even more pristine options:

-- Matthes Lake – For experienced backcountry hikers, it offers true solitude and striking views.
+- Matthes Lake – For more experienced backcountry hikers, Matthes Lake offers solitude and dramatic scenery.
+This is where the crowds fully disappear.

 You can also use Cathedral Lakes as a base to explore or climb: